How Warren Buffett Determines if a Market is Overvalued

 There are many different strategies that international investors can use with market cap to gross national product data in hand.
 On the conservative side, many investors may want to use the indicator to identify starting points for value-driven equity research.
 On the riskier side, some investors may be interested in pursuing long-short strategies where they short-sell overpriced market and buy underpriced markets hoping for corrections, which is known as an arbitrate strategy.

 When using the ratio, investors should keep a few things in mind:

 - Underlying Factors – There are many underlying dynamics that may be at work causing an undervalued or overvalued market.
-For example, Australia’s securities have become much cheaper in 2013-2015, but the cause is a lack of demand for natural resources from China, which has resulted in slower growth and lower valuations.

 - Uneven Valuations – A market may be considered undervalued in the aggregate, but it’s certainly possible for a certain sector to be overvalued.
 The inverse may also be true, where an overvalued market may house undervalued segments.
 Investors should be aware of these dynamics when investing in specific sectors.

 - Chronic Valuations – A market may be chronically undervalued compared to other markets around the world for any number of reasons.
 For instance, certain emerging markets with high political risks may be substantially undervalued over long periods of time, which doesn’t necessarily mean they will ever reach a fair value.

 The most important thing to remember for international investors is to use the ratio as a starting point for further research rather than an end-all-be-all.
 There are many different factors that go into identifying an investment opportunity and the country of origin is only a single factor.
 Investors should also consider the investment merits of the equities within the country—in terms of their valuation and growth prospects—as well as potentially non-country-related factors, such as commodity prices.